 The Pulmonary Diseases and Critical Care Medicine Fellowship at UC Irvine's School of Medicine is a fully accredited three-year program designed to train clinicians to deliver high-quality, skilled care to patients.
 Our highly competitive program, run by leading interventional pulmonologists, provides selected fellows with clinical research career opportunities in academic pulmonary and critical care.
 In addition to assuring competency and proficiency in medical care, our goal is to help fellows achieve independence and confidence in all clinical, academic, and educational endeavors.

 The Division of Rheumatology at UC Irvine offers a highly competitive, two-year fellowship program that provides extensive clinical training in rheumatic and musculoskeletal disorders.
 We are accredited for four fellows by the Accreditation Council for Graduate Medical Education (ACGME).
 We encourage fellows seeking a career in academic medicine to pursue a third year of sponsored research.
 The program is equally based at two sites- the UC Irvine Medical Center, Orange County's only university medical center, and the Long Beach Veterans Administrative Hospital.
 We see a diverse and complex patient population with frequent presentations of Lupus, Myositis and Vasculitis.
-All fellows are trained in Musculoskeletal Ultrasound, and for the past two years the fellows have successfully taken the Ultrasound certification course by the American College of Rheumatology
+All fellows are trained in Musculoskeletal Ultrasound, and for the past four years, the fellows have successfully taken the Ultrasound certification course by the American College of Rheumatology

 The Spinal Cord Injury Medicine Fellowship is a one year accredited program.
 The Fellow rotates through 3 teaching institutions: the Veterans Affairs Long Beach Healthcare System (VALBHS), Rancho Los Amigos National Rehabilitation Center, and University of California, Irvine (UCI).
 The Spinal Cord Injury Center at the Veterans Affairs Long Beach Healthcare System (VALBHS) is one of the largest SCI inpatient units in the Veterans Healthcare System with 77 maximum bed capacity.
 Inpatient units treat complex medical/surgical cases, which include ventilator-dependent respiratory care.
 Outpatient services include general and focused primary care for Geriatric patients and SCI patients with diabetes.
 There are specialty clinics, such as surgical care (urology and plastic surgery), upper extremity restoration (tendon transfers), annual evaluations, shoulder clinic, orthotic wheelchair clinics and driver's training.
 Rancho Los Amigos National Rehabilitation Center (RLANRC) is a world renowned rehabilitation hospital with unique learning opportunities including spasticity, post-polio, and orthopedic rehabilitation clinics.
 In addition, RLANRC provides experiences in pediatric spinal cord disorders in acute, subacute, and rehabilitation settings, care of spinal bifida patients and an opportunity to learn about problems associated with transition from childhood to adulthood in persons with SCI.
 UCI is a level 1 trauma center which offers the SCI fellow the opportunity to understand the multi-disciplinary approach for the acute management of traumatic spinal cord injury.
 The Fellow will learn the clinical pathway guidelines for the critical care management of acute traumatic spinal cord injury and to understand the role of the physiatrist consult in the care of the acute spinal cord injured patient.
 In addition to the academic and clinical work, our fellows are expected to participate in performance improvement projects, shadow the chief/program director to various hospital-wide administrative meetings and actively participate in research.